Herrikez/Neural-Networks/README.md

 # Jupyter Notebook - Project Treehugger

-This is a neural network I did as a deep learning practice that predicts the type of forest that will grow in a place based on cartographic data
+This is a neural network that predicts the type of forest that will grow in a location based on cartographic data